 First, we train the dog to perform a very simple behavior: pawing at the leg.
 The dog gets a tasty treat for doing so, which leads them to enjoy the interaction.
 Initially, the dog is asked to perform this behavior with a hand signal from their trainer.
 We call this the ‘alert game’.

 Next, we pair the behavior with the medical condition.
 In certain cases, we can get some of this training out of the way before the recipient meets their dog.
-In the cases of diabetes, hearing, and seizures this is
+In the cases of diabetes, hearing, and seizures this is possible, because we do have a way of presenting the cue.

 For hearing dogs, we are teaching them to paw at our leg to the sound of buzzers, alarms, and even the recipient’s name.
 Once the dog has learned to paw at our leg with our hand signal, we simply set a tone off, such as an alarm, and tell the dog to paw at our leg.
 Pretty soon, we no longer need to give the hand signal, because the dog has learned to associate the alarm as the cue.
 Now when the dog hears the alarm, they paw at the trainer’s leg to get a treat.
 Simple right?